fakexale/engine-next/README.md

 You will now have a ``build.rbxm`` model file in your project root.
 Have fun.

 ## Other Editors
-**Bash Scripts**: Bash Scripts, with parallel functionality will be provided at a later date.
+**Bash Scripts**: Using Bash Shell scripts to automate setup is supported.

 This will require you to use Windows Subsystem for Linux, or using Git Bash.
+Scripts are located in the ``scripts`` directory.

+To get started, simply start with the ``setup.sh``, followed by ``build.sh``.

+You will now have a ``build.rbxm`` model file in your project root.
+Have fun.